IMAGE INFORMATION

 When club president Marcel Aubut was told that “someone named Peter Stastny was calling from Europe”, he immediately took the call.
 Peter managed to tell Aubut in broken English that he and Anton were in Austria, that they both wanted out to play in the NHL, and that it was possible to defect while they were out of Czechoslovakia.
 Peter followed with a question: “Do you want me and my brother to play for the Nordiques ? - We only come in pairs.
 But hurry, the tournament ends on August 24.”

 Aubut told Peter to stay put and that he and another club official were coming to Innsbruck on the next flight.
-Marcel Aubut and director of player development Gilles Leger arrived in the Austrian city roughly 24 hours later (August 22), and checked in at the Europa Tyrol Hotel—two blocks from the Holiday Inn where the Czech team was staying.
+Marcel Aubut and director of player development Gilles Leger arrived in the Austrian city roughly 24 hours later (August 22), and checked in at the Europa Tyrol Hotel - 2 blocks from the Holiday Inn where the Czech team was staying.
 Then they let the Šťastnýs know where they were staying.
 On Friday night, following their game with the Finns, Peter and Anton went to the Europa Tyrol and negotiated with Aubut and Lèger for about 2½ hours.
-Security around the Šťastnýs wasn't tight because Marian's wife and three children were still back in Czechoslovakia, and it was considered unlikely that the three brothers would split up, or that Marian would desert his family.
+Security around the Šťastnýs wasn't tight because Marian's wife and 3 children were still back in Czechoslovakia, and it was considered unlikely that the 3 brothers would split up, or that Marian would desert his family.

 They devised a plan in which, after the final game of the tournament, Anton, Peter, and Peter's pregnant wife, Darina, would escape.
 What remained was the little matter of escape.
 Aubut pleaded, begged, reasoned with them to leave that very moment, but the Stastnys wanted to stay another day and play in a game against the Soviets at Innsbruck on Sunday.
 It would be their last game with Marian.
 That complicated the issue, because the Czechoslovak team was scheduled to leave shortly after the game.
 Still, the brothers insisted.